 2. Business Ethics for Better Behavior, with Bill English, John Hasnas, and Peter Jaworski, for Oxford University Press.

 3. It's OK to Want Money, under contract wth Routledge Press for their new The Ethics of How We Live series.

 He has published papers in Ethics, Philosophy and Phenomenological Research, Australasian Journal of Philosophy, Philosophical Quarterly, Social Philosophy and Policy, Journal of Medical Ethics, Journal of Business Ethics, Ratio, and the Oxford Journal of Legal Studies, among many others.

-His books have been translated fifteen times, into Mandarin, Spanish, Japanese, Portuguese, Turkish, German, Italian, Polish, Greek, Mongolian, and Swedish.
+His books have been translated sixteen times, into Mandarin, Spanish, Japanese, Portuguese, Turkish, German, Italian, Polish, Greek, Mongolian, and Swedish.
 Gegen Demokratie (Ullstein, 2017), the German translation of Against Democracy, was #33 on Der Spiegel's bestseller list.